kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 }
 ```

 Voting is done via [commit-reveal scheme](https://en.wikipedia.org/wiki/Commitment_scheme).
-Token holders *commit* by staking the token along with passing the hash of their vote, and then *reveal* their choice and receive their tokens back.
+Token holders *commit* by staking the tokens along with passing the hash of their vote, and then *reveal* their choice and receive their tokens back.

 For each vote, we create a `Vote` object.
 We will use it later to calculate voter rewards.